 The series is produced by ProjectExplorer, an educational not-for-profit that creates K-12 instruction tools that encourage global competency and cultural awareness.
 All materials are free.
-However, you will need to create a login to access the project-based lesson plans on the Project Explorer website.

 Israel is a crossroads for ancient trade routes, global cultures, and several of the world’s major religions.
 It takes work and understanding for so many people from different backgrounds to coexist peacefully here - but individuals like Noam Revkin-Fenton are committed to the task.
 As a photojournalist, he captures and shares amazing images of cultural coexistence in the Old City, where sites sacred to Judaism, Islam and Christianity can be found.